Most Frequent areas to report Michigan Pothole damage

 Can I make an insurance claim for Michigan pothole damage to my car?

 Finally, your auto insurance will likely treat the pothole damage as a collision claim, but whether that’s the case will depend on how your insurance company covers these claims.
 While the damage caused to a car by a pothole can be covered under the collision portion of your Michigan auto insurance policy, there are some things to remember.
 If the damage is to the tire only, it might not be covered.
 Damage to the vehicle is subject to the collision deductible.
-This type of claim could also be treated as an at-fault accident by your insurance company and may affect your rates.
+The insurance companies could treat this type of claim as an at-fault accident and it may affect your rates.
 Check with your agent before proceeding with a pothole claim.

 Find out more information on how to avoid Michigan potholes.